Zytronium/soundCanvas/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Grading Components
+ 1. Our Website is responsive (bootstrap)
+ 2. Our website uses CSS and Bootstrap.
+ 3. We have SEO.
+ 4. We have Javascript engine for the sounds.